sammcj/anz-test-2/README.md

 #### Use GCP

-- Travis is quite a traditional CI product, using something like GCP Cloud Run would be a simpler and more streamlined solution.
+- Travis is OK for basic CI/CD builds but using something like GCP's native tooling could make the full _CD_ process more streamlined, e.g. CloudBuild could be a good solution to then deploy the artefact as a stateless container using CloudRun.

 ## Reference Material